 The auction platform was created and is monitored by an unrelated independent contractor who is responsible for the integrity of the process.
 In addition, this independent contractor is responsible for verifying the collateral issued by the underlying institution for each bid made by an auction bidder.
-As of December 31, 2020 and December 31, 2019, the total cost provided was \$310,000 and \$317,500, respectively.
+The total expenses for the years ended December 31, 2021 and December 31, 2020 were \$310,000.

-Notes to Financial Statements (continued) December 31, 2020 and December 31, 2019
+Notes to Financial Statements (continued) December 31, 2021 and December 31, 2020